MicrosoftDocs/architecture-center/docs/cloud-adoption/ready/azure-readiness-guide/monitoring-reporting.md

 Azure Service Health provides a personalized view of the health of the Azure services and regions you use.
 Information about active issues is posted to Service Health to help you understand the impact to your resources.
 Regular updates keep you informed as the issue is resolved.

-Planned maintenance events to Service Health are published so that you know about changes that could affect the availability of your resources.
+We also publish planned maintenance events to Service Health so you'll know about changes that could affect the availability of your resources.
 Set up Service Health alerts to be notified when service issues, planned maintenance, or other changes might affect the Azure services and regions you use.

 Azure Service Health includes: